openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 #.
 Select the **Delete** icon in the component header.

 .. image:: ../../../shared/images/unit-delete.png
-  :alt: Image of a unit with Delete icon circled.
+  :alt: A unit with the Delete icon circled.

 2. When you receive the confirmation prompt, select **Yes, delete this component**.